SayeekumarA/Machine-Learning-Internship-Assignment/README.md

 # 🧠 Understanding Human-Emotional State

-This project builds a machine learning system that understands user emotions from journal text and suggests what the user should do and when.
+Developed a machine learning system that understands user emotions from journal text and suggests what the user should do and when.

 ---